 In recent years, the field of multiple bonds in chemistry has witnessed significant advancements, driven by the utilization of these compounds as key substrates in synthesizing both industrial and biologically relevant compounds.
 Compounds featuring carbon-carbon bonds, carbon-oxygen, and carbon-nitrogen have been recognized for their diverse biological activities, including antimicrobial, antifungal, antitumor, and nematicidal properties.
-Active methylene compounds, in particular, undergo condensation reactions with carbonyl compounds2.
-When reacting with imines, these compounds yield either addition5 products or addition-elimination^{4,6} products.
-This reactivity profile^{7,8} is pivotal in the observed chemoselective reactions, enabling the creation of mono addition-elimination products while keeping the carbon-oxygen double bond intact, given the specific reaction conditions.
-This study focuses on investigating the reaction of active ethylene compounds with 1-(3-(3-phenylallylideneamino)phenyl)ethanone- a compound containing carbon-oxygen double bonds, carbon-nitrogen, and carbon-carbon.
-The paper also presents unexpected findings related to the antifungal activity of the synthesized compounds.
+Active methylene compounds, in particular, undergo condensation reactions with carbonyl compounds.
+When reacting with imines, these compounds yield either addition products or addition-elimination products.
+This reactivity profile is pivotal in the observed chemoselective reactions, enabling the creation of mono addition-elimination products while keeping the carbon-oxygen double bond intact, given the specific reaction conditions.
+This study focuses on investigating the reaction of active ethylene compounds with 1- (3-(3-phenylallylideneamino) phenyl) ethanone-a compound containing carbon-oxygen double bonds, carbon-oxygen double to the antifungal activity of the synthesized compounds.